ZiCog/loop_blocking/README.md

 ## Build Rust

+   $ cargo build --release

+or build and run with:

-   $ RUSTFLAGS="-C opt-level=3 -C debuginfo=0 -C target-cpu=native" cargo run  --release
+   $ cargo run --release

 ## Build C

 By way of a performance comparison the C version is included

     gcc -Wall -O3 -o loop_blocking loop_blocking.c